alfredlucero/culdevate/packages/backend/README.md

 [culdevatestagingapi](https://culdevateapistaging.herokuapp.com/) aka the staging API server hosted on Heroku uses the Heroku CLI to deploy things locally and is automated through the `backendMasterStagingDeployAction.yml`.
 It relies on the `npm run start` command being available to detect a Node server, and we make sure to push only this backend subdirectory for the application since this folder is part of a monorepo.

 Make sure to set the environment variables in the `Config Vars` area in the Heroku culdevatestagingapi.
 They should match the proper `.env.staging` values to properly read the `process.env.*` variables within our code.

+For local deployment:

+Add a remote git reference to the Heroku staging application `heroku git:remote -a culdevateapistaging`

+Check to make sure you see the new remote added with `git remote -v`

+Rename the remote to be something more readable
+`git remote rename heroku culdevateapistaging`

+Deploy the backend folder code to Heroku
+`git subtree push --prefix packages/backend/ culdevateapistaging master`